nhs-r-community/FunnelPlotR/README.md

 This suggest the variance is 6.24 times the condition mean, and definitely overdispersed.
-This is a huge topic, but applying overdispersed limits using either SHMI or Spieglehalter methods adjust for this by inflating the limits:
+This is a huge topic, but applying overdispersed limits using either SHMI or Spiegelhalter methods adjust for this by inflating the limits:

 ``` r